top of page

 glock 19

-When it comes to accuracy, while the Glock 17’s length means that it is a bit heavier, there is no serious benefit to the increased size.
+When the question of accuracy comes into play, some pros may tell folks that a longer barrel equals more accuracy.
+While the Glock 17’s length means that it is a bit heavier, there is no serious benefit to the increased size.
+Actually, it only helps shooters aim better and shoot a bit more consistently.

 The Glock 17 has a sight radius of 6.5 inches compared to 6.02 inches on the 19.
 For most shooters, this doesn't increase accuracy.